Applications submitted by March 1, 2015 will receive priority consideration.

 The program is organized around themes that represent both opportunity and need:

-- A More Resilient and Greener City: Students will support projects related to improving the city’s built and green infrastructure and making it more resistant to storm-related damage.
+A More Resilient and Greener City: Corps members support projects related to improving the city’s built and green infrastructure and making it more resistant to storm-related damage.

-- An Economically Stronger City: A range of projects will focus on bolstering the economic viability and success of distressed communities within the city.
+- An Economically Stronger City: Corps members focus on small business development, local budgeting, fundraising for nonprofits and community issues, financial literacy as well as helping eligible families to access tax credits in order to bolster the economic viability and success of distressed communities within the city.

 - Helping senior citizens to use technology effectively